Academics » Instructional Programs

 Math: enVisionmath 2.0

-enVisionmath 2.0 is a program designed to meet the objectives of the CCLS for Mathematics.
+enVisionmath 2.0 is a program designed to meet the objectives of the NYS standards for Mathematics.
 Lessons begin with context-based situations and progress toward abstract problems.
-Students receive support as they advance from concrete to abstract content through the use of models and math talk prompts, which is presented throughout the program.
+Students receive support as they advance from concrete to abstract content through models and math talk prompts, which are presented throughout the program. enVisionmath 2.0 is aligned with financial lessons by teaching foundational math skills like counting money and calculating percentages, which are crucial for managing personal finances, allowing students to apply these concepts to real-world scenarios.

 The mathematical content strands are all addressed in enVisionmath 2.0.
 Each strand is addressed throughout all grade levels of the program.
 Each grade level builds on and extends concept understanding so that the students approach each new challenge from a firmly established foundation.

 The workshop model is how the lessons are planned and taught.
-The teacher teaches a skill, strategy or theme to the whole class.
-Then the children break off into groups to practice what they have just been taught.
-The teacher walks around conferencing with the children and picking up on their strengths and weaknesses and using what they have learned in planning their future lessons and grouping.
-Then the class comes back together and shares what they have learned in a whole group.
+The teacher teaches a skill, strategy or topic to the whole class.
+After the teacher models the learning target and provides explicit instruction, the students work in groups or independently to reinforce the learning target.
+The teacher walks around conferencing with students, facilitating learning and assessing their strengths and weaknesses.
+Then the class comes back together and shares what they have learned in a whole group and many times students complete an exit slip to demonstrate their transfer of knowledge and to reflect on next steps.

 Writing: Text types, responding to reading, and research

-The Standards acknowledge the fact that whereas some writing skills, such as the ability to plan, revise, edit, and publish, are applicable to many types of writing, other skills are more properly defined in terms of specific writing types: arguments, informative/explanatory texts, and narratives.
-Standard 9 stresses the importance of the writing-reading connection by requiring students to draw upon and write about evidence from literary and informational texts.
-Because of the centrality of writing to most forms of inquiry, research standards are prominently included in this strand, though skills important to research are infused throughout the document.
+The Standards acknowledge the fact that whereas some writing skills, such as the ability to plan, revise, edit, and publish, are applicable to many types of writing, other skills are more properly defined in terms of specific writing types: arguments, informative/explanatory texts, and narratives Through our reading program, the students will be exposed to many genres such as personal narrative, descriptive essay, and informational texts.
+The students will go through the writing workshop to learn how to publish a final piece.

 Speaking and Listening: Flexible Communication and Collaboration